General information about the Department, some programmatic information, and open positions.

 an equal opportunity/affirmative action employer.

-Assistant Professorships and T. H. Hildebrandt Research Assistant Professorships
+Assistant Professorships, T. H. Hildebrandt Research Assistant Professorships, and D. J. Lewis Research Assistant Professorships

 The University of Michigan, Department of Mathematics, invites applications for Assistant Professorships and T.H.
 Hildebrandt Research Assistant Professorships, to begin September 2016.
 These non-tenure-track positions may be renewed annually for up to three years, and are designed to provide mathematicians with favorable circumstances for academic career development in research and teaching.
 Assistant professorships have a teaching responsibility of two courses per semester; T.H.
 Hildebrandt Research positions have reduced teaching loads.
 These positions may be combined with other postdoctoral fellowships and grant funding, giving additional reductions in teaching responsibility.
 Preference is given to candidates who receive the Ph.D. degree in 2015 or later and who submit a completed application by December 15, 2016.